CorentinWicht/TimeFreq/README.md

 # EEG Time-frequency analysis scripts

-The MATLAB scripts in this repository enable to compute EEG time-frequency decomposition as well as robust, permutation-based statistical analysis of simple designs (up to 1 within-subject and 1 between-subject factors).
+The MATLAB scripts in this repository enable to compute EEG time-frequency decomposition using Morlet Wavelet transform as well as robust permutation-based statistical analyses with Threshold-Free Cluster Enhancement (TFCE) to account for multiple comparisons correction.

-**OF NOTE: The main analysis script can currently only import .set EEG files (i.e. [EEGLAB](https://github.com/sccn/eeglab) files).**
+**OF NOTE: The analysis script can currently only import .set EEG files (see [EEGLAB](https://github.com/sccn/eeglab)).**

 ## Getting Started

-Start by clicking on `Code` on the top right of the screen and then `Download ZIP` to download the whole repository (alternatively you can also clone it).
+When on the [TimeFreq startup page](https://github.com/CorentinWicht/TimeFreq), start by clicking on `Code` on the top right of the screen and then `Download ZIP` to download the whole repository (alternatively you can also clone it).
 Then, you will need to run the scripts **in the following order**:

 ```